EAP Teacher Training (full-time)

 SOAS and IFCELS

-The International Foundation Courses and English Language Studies department (IFCELS) with a staff of 65 teachers and lecturers provides a range of undergraduate and post-graduate foundation courses for international students throughout the Academic year.
-After completing their courses at IFCELS, students continue their BA, MA or PhD studies at universities all over Britain.
-IFCELS also runs summer courses combining subject study with English language studies and pre-sessional academic English courses for international students about to take up their places at SOAS and other UK universities.
-In addition, IFCELS in-sessional programmes offer language and study skills support for degree students across SOAS.
+The International Foundation Courses and English Language Studies department (IFCELS) with a staff of 50+ teachers and lecturers, provides a range of undergraduate and post-graduate preparatory programmes for international students throughout the Academic year.
+Students continue their BA, MA or PhD studies at SOAS, other University of London colleges and universities all over Britain.
+IFCELS also runs the SOAS Presessional English Courses and a Summer Programme for international students combining subject study with English language studies.
+In addition, IFCELS runs insessional English provision, offering language and study skills support for degree students across SOAS.

 Enquiries and Application forms should be sent to :